A day on the mountain or a day on the lake?

 It’s just you and the mountain.
 This type of unadulterated solitude is what keeps Tamarack wild after all these years.

 Head back from the slopes to dine at any of the on-site restaurants.
-Grab a quick bite at the Mile High Cantina or sit down to a warm hearty meal at Seven Devils.
+Whether it’s a quick bite or a warm hearty meal at Seven Devils.

 Treat yourself to a massage at the resort’s luxurious, cozy spa.
 Then, end the night soaking under the stars in an outdoor hot tub.
 Take in the endless constellations above you, sit back and relax.
 You’ve earned it.